 Gold coin of Kanishka I with inscription in the Greek alphabet

 Ardashir I had not felt strong enough to take them on militarily - and had bribed them to leave him alone.
 But sooner of later the eastern territories - once part of the Achaemenid empire, and Iranian in language and culture, would have to be properly dealt with by the new Persian empire-builders.

 Shapur's first job as king of kings was to challenge the Kushan rule.
-He invaded their territory via Sistan and the Indus valley, aiming for the Kushan winter capital at modern Peshawar in northern Pakistan.
+He invaded their territory via Seistan and the Indus valley, aiming for the Kushan winter capital at modern Peshawar in northern Pakistan.
 Having taken Peshawar he pushed further north over the Hindu Kush into Bactria and onwards.
-The western Kushan rulers were deposed and replaced by a vassal state, subject to Persia, known as the Sasanshahs (or Indo-Sasanians).
+The western Kushan rulers were deposed and replaced by a vassal state, subject to Persia, known as the Kushanshahs (or Indo-Sasanians).
 The Indian half of their empire was eventually absorbed by the Guptas in the 4th century.
 More here.

 Shapur I recorded his victories over the Kushans at Naqsh-i Rustam, close to the tombs of his Achaemenid predecessors (see next page).
 Soon he would have even more important conquests to add to his list.

 Shapur I's reuniting the western regions of Iran with the eastern areas where Iranian languages and culture had long been dominant had important results.
 These had been the heartlands of Zoroastrianism, and the focus of a national history of the Iranian people which had no connection with the ancient glory of the Achaemenids, whose memory had already faded.
 In its place came legends of the Pishdadians and the Kayanians - an alternative history which soon became the national narrative.